I Wanna Be the Guy: Plot

 Like many games that IWBTG parodies, the game's plot is straightforward and does not heavily impact gameplay.
 The player controls "The Kid", who is on a mission to become "The Guy".
 The entirety of the plot is given in a message during the opening credits, a parody of bad Japanese translations and broken English in early NES games.

 At the end, The Kid reaches The Guy, who reveals that he not only killed "Former Grandfather The Guy", but that he is also "The Father" to The Kid.
 A battle between the two takes place ending with The Kid becoming "The New Guy".

 Development

 Kayin describes the game as "a sardonic loveletter to the halcyon days of early American video gaming, packaged as a nail-rippingly difficult platform adventure".
-The inspiration came from a challenging Japanese Flash game on 2channel called The Big Adventure of Owata's Life (人生ｵﾜﾀ＼(^o^)／の大冒険, Jinsei Owata no Daibōken), which Kayin played and thought he could outdo due to it being incomplete at the time.
+The inspiration came from a challenging Japanese Flash game on 2channel called The Big Adventure of Owata's Life, which Kayin played and thought he could outdo due to it being incomplete at the time.

 On November 9, 2011, Kayin released the source code of the game under his own software license (forbidding new content), so that the game's community would be able to create fixes and patches.